Cost Segregation for Residential Rental Property: Complete Guide

 Misconception: Cost Segregation Is Only for Commercial Properties

 Many residential rental investors believe cost segregation is only for commercial properties or large apartment complexes.
 This is incorrect.
 Single-family rentals, duplexes, triplexes, and short-term rentals all qualify as long as they are income-producing.
-The study scales to match the property — smaller properties generate smaller but still meaningful benefits.
+The study scales to match the property, so smaller properties generate smaller but still meaningful benefits.

 According to IRS Publication 527, to qualify as "residential rental property," 80% or more of the building's gross rental income for the tax year must be derived from dwelling units.
 This explicitly includes single-family homes, duplexes, and small multi-family properties.